shinobi5/skeletor/README.md

 The intention of this boilerplate is to be framework and library agnostic and to be as close to the lower level web platform API as possible while still providing minimal requirements for building static websites, PWA's and SPA's.

+[parcel](https://parceljs.org/) is included because it provides some nice development features like generating a development server and hot module replacement.
+It also provides configuration free bundling.

+[lighterhtml](https://github.com/WebReflection/lighterhtml) is included because it feels something like this and other lightweight tools like [lit-html]() should eventually be built into the platform as a native feature for writing custom web components.
+Using [innetHTML] feels like a bad option for building native html templates.

 ### Getting Started

 Clone the repo and give the project a name